 In general, the picture is good.
 Please keep in mind we’re just reporting the top-line results – the full report is available for free to ISM members.

 But we’re curious about what our Supply Chain compatriots have to say: does this match up with the job market you’re seeing?
-Does it make you optimistic about the talent picture in the field, and are there any more arenas where there’s more to be done?
+Does it make you optimistic about the talent picture in the field, and are there any more arenas where there’s more to be done such as the gender pay gap?